 o The number of annual standard surveys or nursing facilities that were conducted during a period of open survey or enforcement cycle.

-o The number of abbreviated complaint surveys that were not conducted on consecutive days.
+o The number of abbreviated complaint surveys that were not conducted on consecutive surveyor workdays.

 o The percent of all form CMS-2567 reports findings [on deficiencies and plans of correction] that were released to the nursing home facility within the 10-working day requirement); the percent of provider notifications of acceptance or rejection of a plan of correction released to the nursing home within 10-working-days requirement.

 o The percent of first revisits that were completed within 60 days from the date of survey completion; the percent of second revisits that were completed within 85 days from the date of survey completion; and the percent of letters of compliance notification to the nursing facility that were released within 10 working days of the date of the completion of the revisit.

-o A summary of the discussions from the required quarterly meetings with representatives from each certain nursing facility provider organization and the State Long-Term Care Ombudsman, or his or her designee as described in the bill.
+o A summary of the discussions from the required quarterly meetings with representatives from each certain nursing home organization and the State Long-Term Care Ombudsman, or his or her designee as described in the bill.

-o The number of nursing facilities that participated in a recognized quality improvement program.
+o The number of nursing homes that participated in a recognized quality improvement program.

-· Require that the department invite to a quarterly meeting and invite appropriate stakeholders.
-Appropriate stakeholders would include at least one representative from each nursing facility provider organization that does not own or operate a nursing facility representing 30 or more nursing facilities statewide and the State Long-Term Care Ombudsman or a designee, and any other clinical experts to discuss, at a minimum certain matters related to nursing facility surveys, including opportunities for enhanced promotion of nursing facility performance; seeking quality improvement to the survey and enforcement process; improving surveyors' quality and preparedness; enhanced communication between regulators, surveyors, providers and consumers; ensuring fair enforcement and dispute resolution; promoting transparency across provider and surveyor communities to include applying regulations in a consistent manner; providing consumers with information regarding changes in policy and interpretation; identifying positive and negative trends in the area of resident care, deficient practices, and enforcement.
+* Require that the department conduct a quarterly meeting and invite appropriate stakeholders.
+Appropriate stakeholders would include at least one representative from each nursing home provider organization that does not own or operate a nursing home representing 30 or more nursing homes statewide and the State Long-Term Care Ombudsman or a designee, and any other clinical experts to discuss, at a minimum certain matters related to nursing facility surveys, including opportunities for enhanced promotion of nursing home performance; seeking quality improvement to the survey and enforcement process; improving surveyors' quality and preparedness; enhancing communication between regulators, surveyors, providers and consumers; ensuring fair enforcement and dispute resolution; promoting transparency across provider and surveyor communities to include applying regulations in a consistent manner; providing consumers with information regarding changes in policy and interpretation; identifying positive and negative trends in the areas of resident care, deficient practices, and enforcement; and clinical process guidelines.

-· Require the department biennially review and update all clinical process guidelines as needed, and continue to develop and implement clinical process guidelines for topics that have not been developed; and consider recommendations from an advisory workgroup on clinical process guidelines.
+* Require the department to biennially review and update all clinical process guidelines as needed, and continue to develop and implement clinical process guidelines for topics that have not been developed; and consider recommendations from an advisory workgroup on clinical process guidelines.
 The department would also need to include training on new and revised clinical process guidelines in the joint provider and surveyor training sessions.

-· Establish survey process requirements, including deadlines for review of a nursing facilities plan of correction and survey revisits.
+* Establish survey process requirements, including deadlines for review of a nursing home's plan of correction and survey revisits.

-· Allow the department to accept a nursing facility's evidence of substantial compliance instead of requiring a post-survey onsite first, or second revisit.
-A nursing facility requesting consideration of evidence of substantial compliance in lieu of an on-site revisit would need to include an affidavit that asserts that it is in substantial compliance as shown by the submitted evidence for that specific survey event.
-There could be no deficiencies with a scope and severity originating higher than level D. If there is no enforcement action, the nursing facility's evidence of substantial compliance could be reviewed administratively and accepted as evidence of deficiency correction.
+* Allow the department to accept a nursing home's evidence of substantial compliance instead of requiring a post-survey onsite first, or second revisit.
+A nursing home requesting consideration of evidence of substantial compliance in lieu of an on-site revisit would need to include an affidavit that asserts that it is in substantial compliance as shown by the submitted evidence for that specific survey event.
+There could be no deficiencies with a scope and severity originating higher than level D. If there is no enforcement action, the nursing home's evidence of substantial compliance could be reviewed administratively and accepted as evidence of deficiency correction.

-· Require the department give strong consideration to informal dispute resolution conducted by the Michigan Peer Review Organization.
+* Require that the department give strong consideration to informal dispute resolution conducted by the Michigan Peer Review Organization.

-Senate Bill 884 would have a significant negative fiscal impact on the Bureau of Health Systems (BHS) to the extent that costs are increased by requiring the following:
+SB 884 would have a significant negative fiscal impact on the Bureau of Health Systems (BHS) to the extent that costs are increased by requiring: